-We have audited Da Vinci Schools's compliance with the requirements specified in the 2022-23 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, applicable to Da Vinci Schools's state program-requirements for the fiscal year ended June 30, 2023.
-Reference to Da Vinci Schools within this letter is inclusive of Da Vinci Design (No. 1081), Da Vinci Science (No. 1060), Da Vinci Connect (No. 1597), and Da Vinci Communications (No. 1689).
+We have audited Da Vinci Schools's compliance with the requirements specified in the 2023-24 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, applicable to Da Vinci Schools's state program-requirements for the fiscal year ended June 30, 2024.
+Reference to Da Vinci Schools within this letter is inclusive of the following charter schools: Da Vinci Design (No. 1081), Da Vinci Science (No. 1060), Da Vinci Connect (No. 1597), and Da Vinci Communications (No. 1689).

-In our opinion, Da Vinci Schools complied, in all material respects, with the laws and regulations of the applicable state programs for the year ended June 30, 2023, as identified in the table in the Auditor's Responsibilities for the Audit of State Compliance section of our report.
+In our opinion, Da Vinci Schools complied, in all material respects, with the laws and regulations of the applicable state programs for the year ended June 30, 2024, as identified in the table in the Auditor's Responsibilities for the Audit of State Compliance section of our report.

-In our opinion, Da Vinci Schools complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on the applicable state programs for the year ended June 30, 2023.
+In our opinion, Da Vinci Schools complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on the applicable state programs for the year ended June 30, 2024.